Channel Coding

 All of these properties are initialized only after a call to

-codeWord (numpy array) – A numpy array of bits representing the code-word.
+codedBlock (NumPy array) – A NumPy array of bits representing the coded block.
 The length of

 boolean